PARIS Feb 17 France published a decree on

 domestic and European laws to ensure a longer-term ban.

-The French government, which maintains that GM crops present
+The French government, which says GM crops present

 environmental risks, has been trying to institute a new ban on